ingadhoc/sale/sale_usability/README.rst

 Several Improvements to sales:
 #.
 Add button "Re-Open" on sale orders to came back from "Done" to "Sale Order" state, only available to sale manager
 #.
-Make button print and send by email also available on done state on sales orders
+Make button print and send by email also available on done state on sale orders

 Installation
 ============